 Integrated projects are complex projects with multiple interdependent sub-projects.
-Three integrated projects are under construction now (East Side Access, LIRR Main Line Expansion, and Penn Station East End Gateway/LIRR Concourse).
-One integrated project is currently in the procurement process (Penn Station Access) and one integrated project is in the planning stage (Second Avenue Subway Phase Two).
+Four integrated projects are under construction now (East Side Access, LIRR Third Track, Penn Station LIRR Concourse, and Penn Station Access).
+One integrated project is currently in the procurement process (Penn Station Access); and one integrated project is in the preliminary engineering stage (Second Avenue Subway Phase Two).